facebook pixel

 Then, Burns misrepresents the “trader principle.”
 Rand observes: “The symbol of all relationships among [rational] men, the moral symbol of respect for human beings, is the trader.”
 Burns describes such “relationships [as] span[ning] only the length of any given transaction.”
 (209) But Burns never argues for this characterization of Rand’s position, and it is hard if not impossible to square it with Rand’s stated view.
 It overlooks her distinctive conception of trade as also, and especially, a spiritual exchange of value.
 “Love, friendship, respect, admiration,” she writes “are the emotional response of one man to the virtues of another, the spiritual payment given in exchange for the personal, selfish pleasure which one man derives from the virtues of another man’s character.”

-Nothing about that is bound “only the length of any given transaction.”
+Nothing about that is bound by “only the length of any given transaction.”
 Observe, for example, Roark’s enduring love for Dominique across years, despite her two marriages and attempts to destroy him.
 Or: how Francisco d’Anconia’s bond with a longtime friend, one he sees at rare intervals, outlasts “the length of any given transaction.”
 Or consider Rand’s vocal admiration for Aristotle.
 There’s no way for them to engage in a literal, concrete transaction, yet the “spiritual payment given” is real.

 Burns fails to understand Rand’s stated views.
 And indifferent to the fact that Rand’s philosophy exhibits a systematic integration, Burns tries to portray Rand as a recycler of right-leaning slogans.